At the Project:

 she may not get another chance to produce offspring in her short life.

-- Perhaps she is aware of other males in the area that she has evaluated as
+- Perhaps she is aware of other males whose physical appearance and behavior

-"better" genetically than the male at her nest, so she allows or seeks
+have shown her they have "better genes" than the male at her nest, so she

-copulations with these males to produce the "fittest" descendants she can.
+allows or seeks copulations with these males in order to produce the most "fit"

 - In fact research has found that successful extra-pair males were usually older